souptik-samanta/spv2/README.md

 # SoupPad (SPV2)

-> A custom mechanical macropad by Souptik — featuring 6 switches, a rotary encoder, an OLED display, and a Seeed Studio XIAO microcontroller.
+> A custom mechanical macropad by Souptik — featuring 6 switches, a rotary encoder, an OLED display, and a Seeed Studio XIAOesp32 microcontroller.

 ---